drpengsong/drpengsong.github.io/index-en.md

 <p style="width:970px;">
     <img src="/peng.jpg" align="right" width="180" hspace="5" vspace="5">
-I received my PhD and M.S. degrees in EE from School of Information Science and Engineering, Southeast University, China in 2014 and 2009, respectively, supervised by Prof. Li Zhao .
+I received my PhD and M.S. degrees in EE from School of Information Science and Engineering, Southeast University, China in 2014 and 2009, respectively.
 Before that, I got my Bachelor's degree in EE from Shandong University of Science and Technology, China in 2006.
 From 2007 to 2008, I was a research intern at speech group of Microsoft Research Asia.
 From 2009 to 2011, I worked as a software engineer at Motorola China Software R&D Center.
 My currewnt research interests include affective computing, speech signal processing, machine Learning, and pattern recognition.
 </p>

 ———————————————————————————————————————————————